 - Practice good hygiene.

-- Understand that COVID-19 protocols may be different abroad than on campus.
+- Understand that COVID-19 protocols may be different while away than on campus.

 - Be aware of and abide by all local regulations, guidelines and codes of conduct of the program, host partner or institution.

-Participants who are symptomatic and/or test positive for COVID-19 while abroad must:
+Participants who are symptomatic and/or test positive for COVID-19 while away must:

 - Isolate.
 Isolation is used to separate people infected with COVID-19 from those who are not infected.
 Isolation includes: staying home and separating yourself from other people.

 - Contact Trace.
 Tell your close contacts that they may have been exposed to COVID-19.
-The definition of close contact is located on the CDC website.
+See definition of close contact.

 - Clean daily all “high-touch” surfaces.